ACC 306 - Financial Accounting for Managers

 BUS 641 - Healthcare Ethics and Compliance • 3 hours

-An in-depth look at how leaders navigate the complex healthcare environment in light of ever changing regulatory demands.
-Focus on decision-making, ethics and organizational mission.
-Addresses issues related to healthcare law, reporting, self-reporting, and outcomes.
+Learner will take an in-depth look at how leaders navigate the complex healthcare environment in light of ever-changing regulatory demands.
+They will focus on decision-making, ethics and organizational mission.
+Learners address issues related to healthcare law, reporting, self-reporting, and outcomes.

 BUS 643 - Quality Improvement in the Healthcare Setting • 3 hours

 This course looks at the demand of continuous quality improvement in the healthcare setting.
-Examines the relationship between quality and outcomes.
-Looks at methods of measuring quality, and how measured results create actionable process in operations.
+Learners examine the relationship between quality and outcomes.
+They look at methods of measuring quality, and how measured results create actionable process in operations.

 BUS 644 - Developing Community Based Health Services • 3 hours

-Examines the state of healthcare, and the increased demand to provide a continuum of care based on the needs of diverse populations in the marketplace.
-Examines the business implications of creating alternative service locations to traditional models of care and alternative healthcare solutions such as education, wellness, and access to care.
+This course examines the state of healthcare, and the increased demand to provide a continuum of care based on the needs of diverse population in the marketplace.
+Learners examines the business implications of creating alternative service location to traditional models of care and alternative healthcare solution such as education, wellness, and access to care.